jmfriedt/kiwisdr_timetransfer/251014_eLORAN/README.md

 ## CRC detection: ``crc_eloran.m``

-As known from RDS analysis, a continuous stream of bit requires synchronization, and sliding CRC calculation untile a match is detected is one way of detecting the beginning of sentences in the absence of a synchronization word.
+As known from RDS analysis, a continuous stream of bit requires synchronization, and sliding CRC calculation until a match is detected is one way of detecting the beginning of sentences in the absence of a synchronization word.
 Again many degrees of freedom in swapping the polynomial coefficients, bit order or